-Proposal No. 1 - Election of Directors: The election of directors requires a plurality vote of the shares of common stock present virtually or by proxy at the 2022 Annual Meeting.
+Proposal No. 1 - Election of Directors: The election of directors requires a plurality vote of the shares of common stock present virtually or by proxy at the 2023 Annual Meeting.
 "Plurality" means that the nominees who receive the largest number of votes cast "FOR" are elected as directors.
 As a result, any shares not voted "FOR" with respect to a particular nominee (whether as a result of a stockholder abstention or withholding or a broker non-vote) will not be counted and will have no effect on the outcome of the election.

-Proposal No. 2 - Ratification of the Appointment of Deloitte & Touche LLP: The ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the current fiscal year ending December 31, 2022 requires the affirmative "FOR" vote of a majority of the shares present virtually or by proxy at the 2022 Annual Meeting and entitled to vote thereon to be approved.
+Proposal No. 2 - Ratification of the Appointment of Deloitte & Touche LLP: The ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the current fiscal year ending December 31, 2023 requires the affirmative "FOR" vote of a majority of the shares present virtually or by proxy at the 2023 Annual Meeting and entitled to vote thereon to be approved.
 Abstentions are considered votes cast and thus will have the same effect as a vote "against" the proposal.
 Broker non-votes will have no effect on the outcome of this proposal.

-Proposal No. 3 - Frequency of Advisory Vote on the Compensation of Our Named Executive Officers: For the approval, on an advisory basis, of the frequency of future stockholder advisory votes on the compensation of our named executive officers, the frequency (one-year, two-years, or three-years) receiving the highest number of votes cast at the 2022 Annual Meeting by stockholders entitled to vote thereon will be considered the frequency preferred by stockholders.
-You may vote "ONE YEAR," "TWO YEARS," "THREE YEARS" or "ABSTAIN" with respect to this proposal.
-If you "ABSTAIN" from voting on this proposal, it will have no effect on the outcome of this proposal.
+Proposal No. 3 - Advisory Vote on the Compensation of Our Named Executive Officers: The approval, on an advisory basis, of the compensation of our named executive officers, requires the affirmative "FOR" vote of a majority of the shares present virtually or by proxy at the 2023 Annual Meeting and entitled to vote thereon to be approved.
+Abstentions are considered votes cast and thus will have the same effect as a vote "against" the proposal.
 Broker non-votes also will have no effect on the outcome of this proposal.
 Because this proposal is an advisory vote, the result will not be binding on our Board or our company.
-Our Board and our compensation committee, however, will consider the outcome of the vote when determining how often we should submit to our stockholders an advisory vote to approve the compensation of our named executive officers.
+Our Board and our compensation committee, however, will consider the outcome of the vote when determining the compensation of our named executive officers.

-How are proxies solicited for the 2022 Annual Meeting?
+How are proxies solicited for the 2023 Annual Meeting?

-Our Board is soliciting proxies for use at the 2022 Annual Meeting.
-All expenses associated with this solicitation, including the cost of preparing, assembling, printing, filing, mailing and otherwise distributing the Notice or proxy materials and soliciting votes for use at the 2022 Annual Meeting will be borne by Upstart.
+Our Board is soliciting proxies for use at the 2023 Annual Meeting.
+All expenses associated with this solicitation, including the cost of preparing, assembling, printing, filing, mailing and otherwise distributing the Notice or proxy materials and soliciting votes for use at the 2023 Annual Meeting will be borne by Upstart.
 If you choose to access the proxy materials or vote over the Internet or telephone, you are responsible for Internet access or telephone charges you may incur.
 In addition to the mailing of the Notice or proxy materials, the solicitation of proxies or votes may be made in person, by telephone, or by electronic communication by our directors, officers and employees, who will not be paid any additional compensation for such solicitation activities.